rubenpeq/Bitzer_Project/README.md

 cd ...
 ```

-💡 Tip: If you prefer to skip local setup and run the entire stack with Docker, jump ahead to the [📦 Deployment](#-deployment) section.
+> 💡 If you prefer to skip local setup and run the entire stack with Docker, jump ahead to the [📦 Deployment](#-deployment) section.

 ### 2. Database Setup